-- [G.10] Suppliers and vehicle manufacturers should maintain a database of their operational hardware and software components^{19,20} used in each automotive ECU, each assembled vehicle, and a history log of version updates applied over the vehicle's lifetime. - [G.11] Manufacturers should track sufficient details related to software components,21 such that when a newly identified vulnerability is identified related to an open source or off-the-shelf software,22 manufacturers can quickly identify what ECUs and specific vehicles would be affected by it.
+- each assembled vehicle, and a history log of version updates applied over the vehicle's lifetime. - [G.11] Manufacturers should track sufficient details related to software components, such that when a newly identified vulnerability is identified related to an open source or off-the-shelf software, manufacturers can quickly identify what ECUs and specific vehicles would be affected by it.